gtema/gtema.github.io/homeautomatization.md

 Use script setup.sh in order to setup python virtual environment and npm modules.
 After that use server/start_server.sh script to start api and web/npm start to start node.js

-* Use Heroku PaaS for API part (static web can be hosted by GH-Pages)
+* Use Heroku PaaS for API part (static part can be hosted by GH-Pages)

 Create account on Heroku, create python application for the server, add database.
 Use git subtree push --prefix server heroku master to push only server content as your app.
 For the setup trigger 'init' target to set up db tables and some test data (taken from categories.csv, products.csv)

 * Configuration